pbhu1024/awesome-augmented-language-model/README.md

 ## Analysis and Boundary
+- Yang, Kailai and Ji, Shaoxiong and Zhang, Tianlin and Xie, Qianqian and Ananiadou, Sophia,**On the Evaluations of ChatGPT and Emotion-enhanced Prompting for Mental Health Analysis**,2023, [[Paper]](http://arxiv.org/abs/2304.03347)

+- Liu, Hanmeng and Ning, Ruoxi and Teng, Zhiyang and Liu, Jian and Zhou, Qiji and Zhang, Yue,**Evaluating the Logical Reasoning Ability of ChatGPT and GPT-4**,2023, [[Paper]](http://arxiv.org/abs/2304.03439)

+- Wang, Zengzhi and Xie, Qiming and Ding, Zixiang and Feng, Yi and Xia, Rui,**Is ChatGPT a Good Sentiment Analyzer?
+A Preliminary Study**,2023, [[Paper]](http://arxiv.org/abs/2304.04339)

+- Zhang, Chaoning and Zhang, Chenshuang and Li, Chenghao et al.,**One Small Step for Generative AI, One Giant Leap for AGI: A Complete Survey on ChatGPT in AIGC Era**,2023, [[Paper]](http://arxiv.org/abs/2304.06488)

+- Zhong, Wanjun and Cui, Ruixiang and Guo, Yiduo and Liang, Yaobo and Lu, Shuai and Wang, Yanlin and Saied, Amin and Chen, Weizhu and Duan, Nan,**AGIEval: A Human-Centric Benchmark for Evaluating Foundation Models**,2023, [[Paper]](http://arxiv.org/abs/2304.06364)

+- Puchert, Patrik and Poonam, Poonam and van Onzenoodt, Christian and Ropinski, Timo,**LLMMaps -- A Visual Metaphor for Stratified Evaluation of Large Language Models**,2023, [[Paper]](http://arxiv.org/abs/2304.00457)

+- Bian, Ning and Han, Xianpei and Sun, Le and Lin, Hongyu and Lu, Yaojie and He, Ben,**ChatGPT is a Knowledgeable but Inexperienced Solver: An Investigation of Commonsense Problem in Large Language Models**,2023, [[Paper]](http://arxiv.org/abs/2303.16421)

+- Liu, Yang and Iter, Dan and Xu, Yichong and Wang, Shuohang and Xu, Ruochen and Zhu, Chenguang,**GPTEval: NLG Evaluation using GPT-4 with Better Human Alignment**,2023, [[Paper]](http://arxiv.org/abs/2303.16634)

+- Jojic, Ana and Wang, Zhen and Jojic, Nebojsa,**GPT is becoming a Turing machine: Here are some ways to program it**,2023, [[Paper]](http://arxiv.org/abs/2303.14310)

 - Jesse, Kevin and Ahmed, Toufique and Devanbu, Premkumar T. and Morgan, Emily, **Large Language Models and Simple, Stupid Bugs**, 2023 [[Paper]](http://arxiv.org/abs/2303.11455)

 - Chang, Tyler A. and Bergen, Benjamin K., **Language Model Behavior: A Comprehensive Survey**, 2023 [[Paper]](http://arxiv.org/abs/2303.11504)